Module 2: Religion and Climate Change

 |

-This session will explore different religious understandings of the relationship between humankind and the natural world and what these narratives have to offer the wider climate justice movement through interactive videos and scripture based dialogue activities.
+This session will explore different religious understandings of the relationship between humankind and the natural world and what these narratives have to offer the wider climate justice movement.
+Delivered through interactive videos, a panel discussion, and scripture-based dialogue activities.

 |